cadrian/macchiato/README.md

 Some functions and values are provided natively by the interpreter.

+### Global variables

+The `arguments` variable is predefined and returns an array of the strings passed to the program.

 ### Event value

 The `event` variable contains all the information necessary to